mhorpheus/test/DFIR-GDPR.md

 4. **data processing** means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 ### Territorial Rules Defining Whether GDPR is Applicable
-This section discuss territorial rules defining cases to which GDPR is applicable.
+This section discusses territorial rules defining cases to which GDPR is applicable.
 1. GDPR applies to the processing of personal data in the context of the activities of an establishment of a controller or a processor in the EU, regardless of whether the processing takes place in the EU or not.
 2. GDPR applies to the processing of personal data of data subjects who are in the EU by a controller or processor not established in the EU, where the processing activities are related to:
 	- the offering of goods or services, irrespective of whether a payment of the data subject is required, to such data subjects in the EU; or